+Course title & Code Credits Eligibility criteria Pre- requisite

+Lecture Tutorial of the

+Practice course

+(if any)

-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course (if any) BP-DSE04: ENVIRONMENTAL BIOPHYSICS 4 3 1 0 as per admission guidelines NA
+BP-DSE04: 4 3 1 0 as per admission NA

+ENVIRONMENTAL guidelines

+BIOPHYSICS

 - The major objective of this course is to learn the importance of environment, life and environment - The student will acquire an increased understanding of impact of human life style on the environment. - They will know about the historical perspective of environmental disasters. - The students will know about the control of pollution, medicinal role of plants